thomasgredig/NSF-PendingSupport/README.md

 # NSF-PendingSupport

-Extract and tabulize NSF current and pending support
+R script to search all full NSF proposals in PDF format (pattern: "NSF.*.pdf") in a folder, then extract and tabulize NSF current and pending support into a CSV file for easy viewing.

 ## Installation